JiaruiFeng/TAGLAS/README.md

 # Get the global edge text features.
 dataset.edge_attr
 ```
-The feature for each sample can be mapped by:
+The feature for a specific sample can be obtained by:
 ```python
 from TAGLAS import get_dataset dataset = get_dataset("hiv")